| Fighting To WinThe Ontario Coalition Against Poverty

 conservative government to take the heat off their party while continuing

+to push for the same policies advocated by Harris.
 And fallout from the September 11 terrorist attacks has made the

 situation for immigrants, activists and poor people in general even